AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 In order to complete this lab, we must first be able to operate within the context of virtual machine itself.
 Put another way, we need to leave our physical machine and enter the virtual machine.
 We can do this in one of two ways.

-1. Use VirtualBox to bring up a simulated video display and keyboard plugged directly into the VM's virtualized hardware.
+* Use VirtualBox to bring up a simulated video display and keyboard plugged directly into the VM's virtualized hardware.
-1. Use the SSH facility provided by Vagrant to access a command shell running in the VM's operating system.
+* Use the SSH facility provided by Vagrant to access a command shell running in the VM's operating system.
     > :beginner: Yes, it's a little ironic that Vagrant already provides an SSH facility for us to use.
 This is in fact the same SSH facility that we will be hardening.
 Not to worry, though!
 All this means is that we won't need to *install* the SSH software ourselves, since all Vagrant boxes already package SSH as part of their base box.
 This, like the first network adapter, is a hard requirement of all Vagrant boxes since Vagrant itself uses SSH to remotely administer the virtual machine.
-In fact, commands like `vagrant halt` are simply shortcuts for opening an SSH connection to your virtual machine and issuing the `shutdown(1)` command (or an equivalent, if the virtual machine is not running an operating system for which `shutdown` is a recognized command.
+In fact, commands like `vagrant halt` are simply shortcuts for opening an SSH connection to your virtual machine and issuing the `shutdown(1)` command (or an equivalent, if the virtual machine is not running an operating system for which `shutdown` is a recognized command).

 It's useful to know about both of these methods because it's very possible that you will nullify your ability to use the second method (Vagrant's SSH facility) if you make certain errors during this practice lab.
 In case you do, you'll still be able to use the first method (the direct VirtualBox console) to recover.
 Your third option, of course, is to start over (discarding all your progress) by using [the `vagrant destroy` command](https://www.vagrantup.com/docs/cli/destroy.html).